marko-petkovic/mirna/README.md

-# mirna
-Deep generative model for simulation and interpretation of miRNA
+# Deep generative model for simulation and interpretation of miRNA